History of Poles in Königsberg: Political connections with Poland

-These tensions led Königsberg to co-establish the Prussian Confederation, formed in Kwidzyn in 1440, which opposed the Teutonic Order and sought help and protection from Poland.
+The tensions led Königsberg to co-establish the Prussian Confederation, formed in Kwidzyn in 1440, which opposed the Teutonic Order and sought help and protection from Poland.
 On February 4, 1454, the Secret Committee of the Prussian Confederation, representing the cities, towns and nobility in the Teutonic State, repudiated their allegiance to the Knights, and asked King of Poland Casimir IV Jagiellon to incorporate the region, incl.
 Königsberg, to the Kingdom of Poland.
 The Teutonic Order's garrison in Königsberg Castle surrendered to the city's burghers.
 Casimir IV Jagiellon affirmed the Confederation's plea for protection and on March 6 issued an edict in Kraków which officially incorporated Königsberg, as well as other parts of Prussia, into the Polish Kingdom.
 The local mayor pledged allegiance to the Polish King during the incorporation in Kraków.
-King Casimir IV authorized the city to mint Polish coins.
+King Casimir IV authorized the city to mint Polish coins, and abolished the Pfundzoll, one of the taxes imposed by the Teutonic Knights in order to finance their wars against Poland and Lithuania.
 The city, known in Polish as Królewiec, became the seat of the short-lived Królewiec Voivodeship and Casimir IV named Ścibor Bażynski as the first wojewoda (Polish governor) of the province.
 The official act of incorporation was signed on April 15, signed by representatives of Knipawa and Old Town.
-This marked the beginning of the Thirteen Years' War (1454-1466) between Poland and the Prussian cities on one side, and the Teutonic Knights on the other.
+This marked the beginning of the Thirteen Years' War (1454–1466) between Poland and the Prussian cities on one side, and the Teutonic Knights on the other.
+On June 19, 1454, a public ceremony was held in the city, during which the mayors of the Old Town, Knipawa and Lipnik, officially recognized Polish rule and paid homage to Poland.

 However, after the Polish defeat at Battle of Chojnice in September 1454, attitudes in parts of the city began to change and in 1455 Old Town and Lipnik rebelled against the pro-Polish factions and repudiated the agreement, with Knipawa remaining as the only portion of the town loyal to the Polish crown.
+In 1465, there was another anti-Teutonic rebellion in the city, but it was suppressed and six townspeople were executed.

 In the last phase of the war, the Order began running out of finances, and after a string of victories by the Polish commander Piotr Dunin agreed to the Second Peace of Toruń (1466).
+In 1466, the city pressed for the Teutonic Knights to accept Polish peace terms, and the mayors of the Old Town and Knipawa took part in the peace negotiations.
+The seals of all three towns were attached to the documents of the peace treaty.
 As a result, the part of the Knight's state was reincorporated into Poland as the province of Royal (or "Polish") Prussia, while the eastern portion also became a part of "one and indivisible" Kingdom of Poland, as a fief held by the Teutonic Order (until 1525), and by secular Ducal Prussia afterwards, until 1657, with Königsberg (Królewiec) as the capital.